Higher associativity of Moore spectra: Proof of the

-Hardly anything was known about the $A_n$-structures of $M_p(i)$ for $i>1$ before the result in this paper.
-The only result dates back to 1982 when Oka \cite[Theorem 2]{O} proved that $M_2(i)$ admits an $A_3$-structure (i.e. a homotopy associative multiplication) for $i \geq 2$.
-However, experts believe that for every $i >1$, $M_p(i)$ does not admit any $A_{\infty}$-structure.
-In fact, Mark Mahowald communicated a more general conjecture. \begin{conj}[Mahowald] For any nonzero $\tau \in \pi_{k-1}(\sph^0)$ the spectrum $C\tau$, the cofiber of $\tau$, does not admit an $A_{\infty}$-structure. \end{conj} In this paper, we prove some positive results about the existence of $A_n$-structures. \begin{main} Fix a prime $p$ and an integer $n > 1$.
+Before the results in this paper, hardly anything was known about the $\mathbb{A}_n$-structures of $\M{p}{i}$ for $i>1$.
+The only result dates back to 1982 when Oka \cite[Theorem 2]{Oka} proved that $\M{2}{i}$ admits an $\mathbb{A}_3$-structure (i.e. a homotopy associative multiplication) for $i \geq 2$.
+In this paper, we prove that: \begin{main} Fix a prime $p$ and an integer $n > 1$.
 Define the function $o_p(n)$ as